dect-e/rfp-mounting/things/rfp-2g3g-indoor-mounting-plate/README.md

 The dxf file can be directly used as input for a laser cutter.

-We have verified the correct placement of the mounting holes (**note: this revision still has a small offset; this will be corrected later!**) with a proof-of-concept cut on 5 mm wood composite board.
+We have verified the correct placement of the mounting holes with a proof-of-concept cut on 5 mm wood composite board.

 For real-world usage, we plan to use acrylic glass to make the plate